My young Bottom at The Bristol Old Vic Theatre School.

-A bar-note from Peter O’Toole to John Neville, in Canada, about my Bottom.
-As a pal of Nat’s, he came to see our final production!
+A note from Peter O’Toole to John Neville, in Canada, about my Bottom.
+As a pal of Nat’s, he came to see our final production and wrote me this note in the bar after she show!
 Talk about a bunch of star-struck kids!

 Me as Edgar and Peter Ustinov as King Lear, directed by Robin Phillips, at Stratford.
 Peter was the funniest man I ever met, capable of any accent, any musical instrument, any animal call, any sound he might think of.
 Stomach-aches from listening and laughing became a rehearsal-hazard!
 I was once told that every other young actor in Canada hated me for being cast as Edgar.
 Surrounded by greats like Douglas Rain, Bill Hutt, Martha Henry and Peter, I could not have cared less.
-I was there to learn and play!
+There seemed so much to learn.

 The brilliant Heath Lamberts as Cyrano de Bergerac, and me as his best friend LeBret, at the Shaw Festival and Royal Alex in Toronto, directed by Derek Goldby.